sobhardwaj/loopback-next/docs/spikes/2020-04-how-to-migrate-lb3-components.md

     information necessary to configure reverse-proxy routing rules (Kong, nginx, etc.).

+## Migration

-## Migration of component layout & instructions from mounting to an app
+### Component layout & instructions for mounting to an app

+TODOs for the migration guide based on @raymondfeng comments:

+- Describe what a LB3 component can contribute to the application when it's mounted.
+- Maybe a diagram would help if it shows the handshake between an application and a component as well as typical artifacts exported from a component.
+- To some extent, a LB3 application asks its components to extend/patch the app.
+  In contrast, a LB4 application imports bindings (representing the component's contribution to the app) from its components.

-### LB3 component layout & mounting
+#### LB3 component layout & mounting

 A LB3 component is implemented as a function accepting the target app object and the configuration options.